PhoebusSi/VQA-VS/README.md

 # VQA-VS (Language Prior Is Not the Only Shortcut: A Benchmark for Shortcut Learning in VQA)

-Here is the implementation of our Findings of EMNLP-2022 [Language Prior Is Not the Only Shortcut: A Benchmark for Shortcut Learning in VQA](https://arxiv.org/abs/2210.04692).
+Here is the data and implementation of our Findings of EMNLP-2022 [Language Prior Is Not the Only Shortcut: A Benchmark for Shortcut Learning in VQA](https://arxiv.org/abs/2210.04692).

 ## The data will be released soon! (in two weeks)